GalaxyA20s/.github/profile/README.md

 Due to a bug in the bootloader, recovery and boot images need to be "fixed" before being flashed, otherwise the phone will refuse to boot them with a **"SECURE CHECK FAIL"** error.
 More info in [this repository](https://github.com/GalaxyA20s/A20s-Fix-Bootable-Image).

 [TWRP](https://twrp.me/samsung/samsunggalaxya20s.html) is available for this device but there are some things you must know:
-* If you are on the stock firmware (OneUI), the recovery is replaced by the stock one on each boot, making it hard to actually boot into TWRP.
+* If you are on the stock firmware (OneUI), the recovery is replaced by the stock one on each boot.
+You must immediately hold volume up after flashing TWRP to boot directly into it.
 * It's not able to access the internal storage nor anything in `/data` unless you disable encryption.

 ### GSIs